jlevy/og-equity-compensation/README.md

 - ∑ Even the fully diluted number may not take into account outstanding convertible securities (like convertible notes) that are *waiting* to be converted into stock at a future milestone.
-  To have a full understanding, in addition to asking about the fully-diluted capitalization, you should also ask about any convertible securities outstanding that are not included in that number.
+  For a more complete understanding, in addition to asking about the fully-diluted capitalization you can ask about any convertible securities outstanding that are not included in that number.
 - ☝️ The terminology mentioned here isn’t universally applied.
   It’s worth discussing these terms with your company to be sure you’re on the same page.
 - 🄳 A **capitalization table (or cap table)** is a